 Let’s go to Marrakech

 I read no travel guides, no posts, no articles, not a thing.
-I got back from Istanbul, enchanted as I was by Turkey, I packed four bags and got on a plane three days later.
+I got back from Turkey, packed four bags, and got on a plane three days later.

 My stomach started sending signals.
-But I just swallowed and blamed it to the early flight.
-ATM points were not working, getting some local cash was hard and arguing about the taxi fare was another mess.
+But I just swallowed and blamed it on the early flight.
+ATM points were not working, getting some local cash was hard, and arguing about the taxi fare was another mess.

 But first, the other Morocco

 I am happy to say we got out of the city the very same morning, now that I look back at it, spending the whole of the trip in Marrakech would have been asphyxiating.

 I am thankful for those.
-I met such an incredible bunch of human beings… I am happy I visited other cities, because if I hadn’t done so, I would have thought all Moroccans are created equal.
+I met such an incredible bunch of human beings… I am happy I visited other cities because if I hadn’t done so, I would have thought all Moroccans are created equal.

-First night, the scam of food stalls
+The first night, the scam of food stalls

 The rest of the family was too tired to go out and eat, but I wanted to feel the city at night.
 We were not going to have as many nights.
 Jemaa el Fna was calling, my passion for street markets was stronger and I was ripped off.

-Everyone is sweet and nice, tempting, smoke comes up from barbecues with delicious food on display, inviting fragrances and bargain price lists all over the place.
+Everyone is sweet and nice, tempting, smoke comes up from barbecues with delicious food on display, inviting fragrances, and bargain price lists all over the place.
 You are treated like a queen.

-Just forget the stalls, do yourself a favour.
+Just forget the stalls, do yourself a favor.
 Walk a few meters away from the square, and even without getting into the famous corners with terraces (that will make you pay a fortune for a coffee with a view) look for little restaurants with fixed menus on display.
 This is what we did on the following days.
 And instead of paying 400 Dirhams for a dinner (ok for a restaurant, not for a market stall), we got great, fresh food for 130 to 200 Dirhams every single time.
-Better food, bigger portions and no regrets.
+Better food, bigger portions, and no regrets.

-Everyone is there to sell you something, to get something from you, to make you pay endless visits to the nearest ATM, because the recurrent feeling was money is never enough.
+Everyone is there to sell you something, to get something from you, and to make you pay endless visits to the nearest ATM because the recurrent feeling was money is never enough.
 It takes you a tiring lifetime to get there.

 You cannot be curious

 So there I go, running around the market with a legion of sellers shouting at me descending prices for a purse I didn’t even want to buy in the first place.

 Tanneries in Marrakech are small, they shout at you if you dare point your camera lens at them, even when they have begged you to enter.

 Ben Youssef Madras and Mosque?

-There are a few shops selling goods that are not for tourists, for instance household appliances.
-If you need for directions, ask those guys.
+There are a few shops selling goods that are not for tourists, for instance, household appliances.
+If you need directions, ask those guys.
 They most probably won’t try to sell you a fridge, they will not have time to leave their shop and pretend to be guides.
 They’ll just tell you where to go and that’s it.
 Oh… and avoid tanneries.